helm/community/helm-maintainers-onboarding-guide.md

   - Bugs are tagged `bug`
   - Feature requests are tagged `feature`
   - The "default" is to tag an issue as a `question/support`
-  - Anything having to do with docs are tagged `docs`
+  - Anything having to do with docs are tagged `docs` and such issues may be transferred to `helm/helm-www`
   - If the fix is simple (<10 lines of code), tag it `good first issue`
   - If a feature is deemed a Good Idea (TM), but not something we're likely to do in the near future, label it `help wanted`
 - Question/Support